-The United States has approximately 330 million acres of cropland, pasture, and rangeland (Fig. 27) that produce an abundant supply of food and food-based products.
+According to the USDA, the United States has approximately 1.2 billion acres of cropland, pasture, and rangeland that produce an abundant supply of food and food-based products.
 Agriculture is vital to the economic and social well-being of all Americans.
 If not properly managed, however, agricultural activities can degrade the quality of nearby bodies of water.

-According to the EPA, agriculture is listed as a source of pollution for 24 percent of the impaired river miles and 14 percent of the lake acres that have been assessed in the United States.
+The EPA states that agriculture is listed as a source of pollution for 24 percent of the impaired river miles and 14 percent of the lake acres that have been assessed in the United States.
 Agricultural activities such as over-irrigation, inappropriate fertilizer and pesticide application, overgrazing, removal of riparian vegetation, and improper livestock manure and wastewater management all generate nonpoint source pollutants that can enter the water supply by seeping into groundwater or running off into surface waters.
 The primary agricultural nonpoint source pollutants are nutrients, sediment, animal wastes, salts, and pesticides.
 Sedimentation is the most common source of agricultural water pollution.
 The effects of agriculture on water quality are summarized in Table 8.